Warren Bondo: Monza

 On 28 July 2022, Bondo joined newly-promoted Serie A side Monza on a free transfer, signing a three-year contract in the process.
 He then made his Serie A debut on 30 August, coming in as a substitute for Stefano Sensi at the 85th minute of a 3–0 away defeat to Roma.

 On 31 January 2023, Bondo moved to Serie B club Reggina on a six-month loan.
 He played three games.

 Having returned to Monza at the end of his loan, Bondo scored his first Serie A goal on 18 February 2024, a long-distance shot in a 4–2 win against AC Milan.

 AC Milan

 On 3 February 2025, Bondo joined AC Milan by signing a contract until 2029.

 Loan to Cremonese

-On 12 August 2025, Bondo signed a one-year loan contract with recently-promoted Serie A side Cremonese.
+On 12 August 2025, Bondo signed a one-year loan contract with recently-promoted Serie A side Cremonese, for the 2025–26 season.

 International career

 Born in France, Bondo could also choose to represent DR Congo or Congo Republic internationally, due to his family's origins.
 He has represented his native country at several youth international levels.

 In June 2022, Bondo was included in the France national under-19 team that took part in the UEFA European Under-19 Championship, where the Bleuets reached the semi-finals before losing to eventual runners-up Israel.

+He was nominated for the DR Congo national team preliminary squad ahead of the 2025 Africa Cup of Nations.

 Personal life

-Bondo's father is from DR Congo, while his mother is from Congo Republic.
+Bondo's father is from the DR Congo, while his mother is from the Congo Republic.